 Tikoduadua criticized for comments against Speaker

-National Federation Party President Pio Tikoduadua has come under fire in parliament for comments against Speaker Ratu Epeli Nailatikau.
+National Federation Party President Pio Tikoduadua has come under fire in parliament for comments against the Speaker Ratu Epeli Nailatikau.
+[Source: File Photo]

+National Federation Party President Pio Tikoduadua has come under fire in parliament for comments against the Speaker.

-He was referring to four Bills which were tabled in parliament last night and are being debated today.
+He was referring to four Bills that were tabled in parliament last night and are being debated today.

 Ratu Epeli pointed out that it is the prerogative of the government to use Standing Orders 51 to pass laws and there is nothing wrong with using existing provisions to bring Bills to parliament.